richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 ### Endpoints
 All resources connect via private endpoints within their respective subscriptions—including Application Gateway and API Management, which live in separate subscriptions peered via VWan.
-- RECOMMENDATION: Validate that private endpoint DNS resolution and connectivity work correctly across subscriptions over the VWan peering
+- **RECOMMENDATION**: Validate that private endpoint DNS resolution and connectivity work correctly across subscriptions over the VWan peering
-- RECOMMENDATION: Ensure Network Security Groups and route tables are consistently applied in each subscription to enforce segmentation
+- **RECOMMENDATION**: Ensure Network Security Groups and route tables are consistently applied in each subscription to enforce segmentation
-- QUESTION: How are private DNS zones and peering configurations managed to guarantee secure, reliable access between the peered subscriptions?
+- **QUESTION**: How are private DNS zones and peering configurations managed to guarantee secure, reliable access between the peered subscriptions?

 ### Firewall
 We need to learn more about network access controls beyond the current setup.
-- QUESTION: Is a hard firewall block against external AI solutions (e.g., ChatGPT, Copilot) necessary, or is guidance on using the internal solution sufficient?
+- **QUESTION**: Is a hard firewall block against external AI solutions (e.g., ChatGPT, Copilot) necessary, or is guidance on using the internal solution sufficient?
-- QUESTION: How does the customer plan to handle access from outside the private network—should all services remain strictly behind a VPN/internal firewall?
+- **QUESTION**: How does the customer plan to handle access from outside the private network—should all services remain strictly behind a VPN/internal firewall?

 ### Identities
 All resources use managed identities (system- or user-assigned).
-- RECOMMENDATION: Ensure robust, isolated Role-based Access Control policies are configured for all resources
+- **RECOMMENDATION**: Ensure robust, isolated Role-based Access Control policies are configured for all resources
-- RECOMMENDATION: Leverage system-assigned identities for standard components while using user-assigned identities for services requiring tighter control {e.g., the bot app and container apps}
+- **RECOMMENDATION**: Leverage system-assigned identities for standard components while using user-assigned identities for services requiring tighter control {e.g., the bot app and container apps}
-- QUESTION: Does the customer have interest in integrating additional measures like Privileged Identity Management to further secure and simplify the management of elevated access?
+- **QUESTION**: Does the customer have interest in integrating additional measures like Privileged Identity Management to further secure and simplify the management of elevated access?

 ### Authentication
 Authentication is handled by Entra ID.
-- RECOMMENDATION: Incorporate multi-factor authentication to add another layer of protection
+- **RECOMMENDATION**: Incorporate multi-factor authentication to add another layer of protection
-- RECOMMENDATION: Explore integrating Privileged Identity Management to ease and secure the existing Role-based Access Control framework
+- **RECOMMENDATION**: Explore integrating Privileged Identity Management to ease and secure the existing Role-based Access Control framework

 ### Access
 Usage must be secured to only specific, authorized users and identities.
-- RECOMMENDATION: Restrict invocation of Prompt Flow container apps to the Bot App Service’s identity via RBAC and access policies
+- **RECOMMENDATION**: Restrict invocation of Prompt Flow container apps to the Bot App Service’s identity via RBAC and access policies
-- RECOMMENDATION: Conduct thorough security reviews for the bot service to confirm that only authorized individuals gain access
+- **RECOMMENDATION**: Conduct thorough security reviews for the bot service to confirm that only authorized individuals gain access
-- RECOMMENDATION: Consider enforcing further controls, such as strict IP whitelisting or advanced firewall rules
+- **RECOMMENDATION**: Consider enforcing further controls, such as strict IP whitelisting or advanced firewall rules

 ### Access Chain
 A clear mapping of which identities access which resources is needed to enforce least‑privilege across the entire prompt flow

-- RECOMMENDATION: Document the full access chain—e.g.
+- **RECOMMENDATION**: Document the full access chain—e.g.
   - User (via Teams) → Bot App Service identity
   - Bot App Service identity → Prompt Flow container app identity
   - Prompt Flow container app identity → OpenAI (AI Services) and Azure Search identities
   - AI/Search identities → Storage (if used for context or logs)
-- RECOMMENDATION: For each hop in the chain, enforce RBAC so that only the upstream identity can invoke the downstream resource (no direct user access to AI Services or Search)
+- **RECOMMENDATION**: For each hop in the chain, enforce RBAC so that only the upstream identity can invoke the downstream resource (no direct user access to AI Services or Search)
-- RECOMMENDATION: Apply network restrictions (NSGs, private endpoints) to complement RBAC and prevent any unauthorized lateral access
+- **RECOMMENDATION**: Apply network restrictions (NSGs, private endpoints) to complement RBAC and prevent any unauthorized lateral access
-- QUESTION: Can the customer provide a detailed resource dependency diagram to validate and enforce these least‑privilege controls?
+- **QUESTION**: Can the customer provide a detailed resource dependency diagram to validate and enforce these least‑privilege controls?

 ### Access Segmentation
 Clarity is needed on potential isolation and segmentation requirements beyond the current Role-based Access Control configuration.
-- QUESTION: Are there specific isolation or segmentation requirements for different components (e.g., the bot service versus API endpoints) that exceed our current Role-based Access Control setup?
+- **QUESTION**: Are there specific isolation or segmentation requirements for different components (e.g., the bot service versus API endpoints) that exceed our current Role-based Access Control setup?
-- QUESTION: How will the customer validate that the current setup (private endpoints, VPN/internal firewall, and managed identities) meets their security expectations?
+- **QUESTION**: How will the customer validate that the current setup (private endpoints, VPN/internal firewall, and managed identities) meets their security expectations?

 <!-- ------------------------- ------------------------- -->